 A Answers (2)

-Anne Fabiny, Gerontology, answeredHospice doesn't mean the end of medical care, even if it prolongs life.
+Anne Fabiny, MD, Gerontology, answeredHospice doesn't mean the end of medical care, even if it prolongs life.
 Under Medicare, patients in hospice agree not to get curative treatments for their terminal condition.
 But treatment related to the illness may continue if it's keeping the patient comfortable, as may treatment of conditions unrelated to the terminal illness.
 Hospice patients sometimes receive life-prolonging treatment for its own sake, unrelated to pain or other physical symptoms, if the extra time alive would serve spiritual or emotional needs -- say, giving a loved one time to visit.

 Many misconceptions exist about hospice care.
 Some patients and their family members believe that accepting hospice care means that basic medical treatments for medical conditions such as infections are not allowed, that they cannot be admitted to a hospital for care when they have accepted outpatient hospice services, or that patients must be bed-bound before they can be cared for in a hospice setting.
 On the contrary, hospice patients are able to be treated with noninvasive interventions that will improve their quality of life.
 Examples of these may include transfusions for anemia, antibiotics for infections, and adjusting medications used to treat heart failure.
 Under certain circumstances, palliative radiation treatments, chemotherapy, and minor surgical procedures are appropriate and allowed.